-Further family details of these two generations can be found in the great Wiarda book, pp. 282/283, nos.
+Further family details of these two generations can be found in the book WIARDA 1369 - 1969, pp. 282/283, nos.
 XVIh and XVIj, and that of the children and grandchildren in the Wiarda booklets, Branch 7/05 - 7 / 21b.

-Wiarda family life was initially very clear: two brothers with their wives and each with their four children.
-Were there any other other Wiarda’s?
-Not that they were aware….
+Wiarda family life was initially very surveyable: two brothers with their wives and each with their four children.
+Were there any other Wiarda’s?
+Not that they were aware of….

 With heyday in the far north, Gerard wrung his long body into a real Citroën 2CV to attend Groningen holidays.